guranshdeol/musicplayer-javascript-docker/README.md

-# How to Containarize a Static Website Using Docker
+# How to Containarize a Music Player using JavaScript and Docker
-- This Project was made for **Docker Workshop** and addressed by **Docker Captain Ajeet Singh Raina** organised by **Open Source Chandigarh** an open source community.
-- This repositry contains all the required Media Files and Frontend Files as well as the Docker File.
-- Simply Follow the [Steps](https://github.com/guranshdeol/docker-workshop-osc/edit/main/README.md#steps) to run the Container.

 ## Technical Stack